 Crawfish Bisque

-Crawfish Bisque Recipe from the Cajun Recipes at Cajun Cooking TV.
-Essentials in Cajun Cooking are the use of fresh crawfish tails when in season and we only use fresh Louisiana crawfish tails.
-A Bisque is a rich, creamy soup usually made with shellfish; especially lobster.
-We just used a much smaller kind of lobster – the Louisiana Crawfish.
+Crawfish Bisque Recipe from the Cajun recipes at Cajun Cooking TV.
+Essentials in Cajun cooking are the use of fresh crawfish tails when in season and we only use fresh Louisiana crawfish tails.
+A bisque is a rich, creamy soup usually made with shellfish; especially lobster.
+We just used a much smaller kind of lobster – the Louisiana crawfish.

 Crawfish Bisque (some folks call it crawfish stew) consists of a rich sauce accompanied with stuffed crawfish bodies or crawfish balls.
 For this recipe we made both.
 This was so good we could not stop eating it.

-Ingredients for the Crawfish Balls
+Crawfish Bisque Ingredients: For the Crawfish Balls

-1 – 1 pound bag of fresh crawfish tails (can substitute shrimp or crab if needed)
+1 (1-pound) bag of fresh crawfish tails (can substitute shrimp or crab if needed)

-1 cup chopped onions
+1 cup chopped onionss

 1 cup chopped green peppers